lbl59/WaterPaths-doc/_sources/Problem/Problem_submodules.rst.txt

 API Reference
 -------------

-Below is the API reference for submodules of the `Problem` module.
-Documentation is automatically extracted from the header files.
+Below is the API reference for submodules of the :code:`Problem` module.

 Submodule Components
 ^^^^^^^^^^^^^^^^^^^^